O4obsie/Blender-renderfarm/README.md

 - on **`Data`**, you need a permission for Google Drive Access, just Accept it

-There are 2 option of rendering
+There are 2 options of rendering
 <br><br>